Aircoookie/WLED-Docs/docs/moonmodules/platformio-entries.md

 * Orange: Base entries: only minimal settings, where possible move to common settings (blue), used by environment settings
 * Green: Environment entries => use to generate bins using WLED_RELEASE_NAME

+Remarks:
-Remark: build flags cannot be overwritten in entries using extends.
+* build flags cannot be overwritten in entries using extends.
 Example is WLED_RELEASE_NAME: only defined in environment entries, not in base (orange) or common settings (blue).
+* The arrows indicate re-use using ${} and the [extends](https://docs.platformio.org/en/stable/projectconf/section_env_advanced.html) keyword.

 ## To do
 * Remove / evaluate (commented) settings from base entries and move to common settings: